Plant Guide

 Edible Qualities

-Supersweet Corn is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Supersweet Corn is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces small cobs of yellow long kernels with gold overtones which are typically harvested when mature.
 The kernels have an exceptionally sweet taste and a crisp texture.

 The kernels are most often used in the following ways: